 When Jill reached out to inquire about joining our Independence team she had her interview questions ready.
 We humored her as we answered them all, and refrained from telling her that no one had ever taken this decision so seriously before.
 We love that about this girl.
 She’s very purposeful, very detailed and about as kind as they come.
 We’re so glad we passed her interview, because we super love having her on our team.

 If you asked everyone who is their favorite in the group, I think many would say this lady.
 And the ones that didn’t, well they’d be stuck listening to her give all the reasons why she should be.
 Jolie is the friend everyone should have in their lives, the kind that shoots straight and doesn’t sugar coat it.
 She’s as real as they come and insanely talented to boot.
 If you’re lucky enough to snag a piece with a “J. Raimondo” on it, you better hang on to it – cuz I’m pretty sure it’ll be worth something someday.
 She’s that good.
-Look for Jolie’s work at our Independence store.
+Look for Jolie’s work at our St. Louis Park & Independence markets!

 You guys, I simply love this girl.
 I don’t get to see her very often, but every time I do it makes me happy.
 She is just SO incredibly kind.
 Joy is a busy mama of three, a talented upholsterer (not an easy skill, mind you), and pretty fantastic with a paint brush.
 You’ll find her work at our St. Paul store on Grand Avenue.